You can study individual units for personal or professional development without having to apply for a full QUT course.

 The unit provides students with an in-depth analysis of derivative securities and examines the theoretical underpinnings of numerous derivative pricing models.
 Students will also gain exposure to the manner in which various derivative securities are used and priced, gaining industry relevant knowledge and technical skills.

 As international markets become more integrated, knowledge and skills related to international financial management are becoming ever more important.
 This unit applies and extends the knowledge and skills gained from EFB201 and EFB210 to international settings.
-Students are introduced to the international aspects of financial management theory and practice, including: the mechanics and uses of the spot, forward, swap, futures and options markets in foreign exchange; the relationship between domestic and international capital markets; interest rate and exchange rate determination; risk management of foreign exchange; international trade finance; and evaluation of offshore investment.
-The knowledge and skills developed in this unit are essential for those who manage, analyse or advise organisations with international exposures.
+Students are introduced to the international aspects of financial management theory and practice, including: international arbitrage and parity conditions, foreign exchange risk management, international equity markets, political risk, and international capital budgeting.
+This unit will endeavor to prepare students to operate in the multinational world of the financial markets.

 As one of the two key fields in economics, this unit builds on and deepens the knowledge and skills introduced in EFB223, and provides students with opportunities to apply them to more complex issues and contexts.
 Students will explore advanced macroeconomic theories and the various macroeconomic issues faced by a modern economy, and critically evaluate policies to solve macroeconomic problems in light of their impact and limitations.
 The unit provides an in-depth analysis of fundamental macroeconomic ideas and further develops the capabilities and skills necessary for a career in the field.